kedro-org/kedro/docs/source/logging/logging.md

 ## How to customise Kedro logging

 To customise logging in your Kedro project, you need to specify the path to a project-specific logging configuration file.
-Change the environment variable `KEDRO_LOGGING_CONFIG` to override the default logging configuration, which is Kedro's `default_logging.yml`.
+Change the environment variable `KEDRO_LOGGING_CONFIG` to override the default logging configuration.
 Point the variable instead to your project-specific configuration, which we recommend you name `logging.yml` and store inside the project's`conf` folder.

 For example, you can set `KEDRO_LOGGING_CONFIG` by typing the following into your terminal: